• Home /

 • Learn /

-HomeReady® is the branded name of Fannie Mae’s 3 percent down, low down payment mortgage loan.
-It’s an affordable mortgage program for first-time home buyers that’s also available to repeat buyers, and existing homeowners for a refinance.
+HomeReady® is Fannie Mae’s 3 percent down, low down payment mortgage loan.
+It’s an affordable mortgage program for low-to-moderate income first-time home buyers.

 Fannie Mae launched HomeReady in 2014.
-The program replaced the agency’s MyCommunity Mortgage program, which was restrictive and limiting.
+The program is an overhaul of the former MyCommunity Mortgage program, which was restrictive and limiting for a lot of buyers.

 Who Is Eligible for the Fannie Mae HomeReady Mortgage?